2 Part Course |

 Part One

-• Acceptable bases of preparing financial statements for CIR purpose
+• Interest restriction training starts by covering the acceptable bases of preparing financial statements for the CIR purpose

 • Identifying the worldwide group